 Like D1, D2 college coaches also abide by a recruiting calendar.
 During dead periods, these coaches aren’t allowed to talk to recruits and/or their parents/guardians in person.

-The only dead period in D2 for women’s gymnastics is during the first two days of when athletes can sign the National Letter of Intent, from November 11 (7 a.m.) to November 13 (7 a.m.), 2024.
+The only dead period in D2 for women’s gymnastics is during the first two days of when athletes can sign their financial aid agreement, from November 11 (7 a.m.) to November 13 (7 a.m.), 2024.

-College gymnastics coaches make verbal offers to recruits, but nothing is officially set in stone until you sign the National Letter of Intent (NLI).
+College gymnastics coaches make verbal offers to recruits, but nothing is officially set in stone until you sign the financial aid agreement.

-The NLI is a binding contract where the student-athlete is solidifying their commitment to the school and in return, the college is promising to provide an athletic scholarship for that academic year.
-In other words, signing the NLI marks the end of a student-athlete’s recruiting journey—they have officially committed to their school.
+The financial aid agreement shows that the student-athlete is solidifying her commitment to the school and in return, the college is providing an offer for that academic year.
+In other words, signing a financial aid agreement marks the end of the recruiting process.

 For NCAA D1 and D2 women’s gymnastics, the recruiting period starts on November 13, 2024 and ends on August 1, 2025.